apache/seatunnel-website/faq/faq.md

 **FAQ 7.** Are there any HBase plugins?

-There is hbase input plugin, download it from here：https://github.com/garyelephant/waterdrop-input-hbase
+There is hbase input plugin, download it from here: https://github.com/garyelephant/waterdrop-input-hbase

 **FAQ 8.** How to use SeaTunnel to write data to Hive?